r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 <br /><br /><br />

-## bypass the scan engine (avet)
+## bypass the scan engine (author: avet)

-      This next tecnic writes a file to disk before executing shellcode into target ram ..
+      This next technic writes a file to disk before executing shellcode into target ram ..

 <br />